 Further Reading

 World-renowned Japanese architect Kengo Kuma and his firm “Spatial Design Studio” have completed 300 architectural projects.
-He is an alumnus of Columbia University, University of Illinois, and Keio University.
+He is an alumnus of Columbia University, the University of Illinois, and Keio University.

 Kengo Kuma designs buildings with an emphasis on nature and natural light, believing that the combination creates a connection between the physical and non-physical comfort of inhabitants.
+He does this through visual continuity between his structures and the environment, intentionally placing them in a form that doesn’t disrupt the surroundings.

 “My buildings are always part of the place, part of the location.
 I want to merge buildings into the environment as best I can.
 Harmony is always the goal of my practice”